A Brief History of the Fastelavnsbolle

 January 27, 2024

-Now, food is not something we typically learned about in history class, unless it was in relation to other topics, like trade or politics.
-But that’s such a shame because the history of certain foods can be really interesting, as they do relate so closely to other parts of historic life.
+Today, we wanted to take you through a brief history of fastelavnsboller, or Nordic carnival buns.
+Food is not something we typically learn about in history class.
+That is, unless it’s related to other topics, like trade or politics.
+It’s such a shame because the history of certain foods can be really interesting!
+Why?
+Well, food is very closely tied to other parts of historical life.
 For example, cardamom is still a popular spice that we use in Scandinavian baking because of the Vikings and their exploration of other regions of the world.
-That’s why today, we wanted to take you through a brief history of the Nordic fastelavnsbolle, which you may see popping up all over bakeries and your social media feed this January and February.

 A stack of buns filled with pastry cream.